Free Admission for Children's Groups

 Preregistered groups will receive an admission pass for entry to the Garden grounds and Steinhardt Conservatory, travel directions, and school group guidelines.

 Note: Group visits to the Discovery Garden during peak hours must be booked in advance as part of your self-guided visit registration.
-Fall 2018 peak hours are 10:15 a.m. to 12:30 p.m., Tuesday to Friday from October 9 to November 2.
+Spring 2019 peak hours are 10:15 a.m. to 12:30 p.m., Tuesday to Friday from April 16 to June 7.

 Registration for Self-Guided Visits

-Registration will open in January for visits taking place in 2019.
+Registration will open in August for visits taking place September, 2019–February, 2020.

 Groups Traveling by Bus: